 SHAREHOLDER UPDATE F45 Training Holdings, Iris Energy Limited, NewAge, Inc, and Vintage Wine Estates: Johnson Fistel Encourages Shareholders to Seek Counsel for Class Action Lawsuits

-/EIN News/ -- SAN DIEGO, Dec.
-30, 2022 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that class action lawsuits have commenced on behalf of investors of F45 Training Holdings Inc. (“F45” or the “Company”) (NYSE: FXLV), Iris Energy Limited (NASDAQ: IREN), and NewAge, Inc. (“NewAge” or the “Company”) (OTC: NBEVQ), and Vintage Wine Estates, Inc. ("Vintage Wine" or the "Company") (NASDAQ: VWE).
+SAN DIEGO, Dec.
+30, 2022 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that class action lawsuits have commenced on behalf of investors of F45 Training Holdings Inc. ("F45" or the "Company") FXLV, Iris Energy Limited IREN, and NewAge, Inc. ("NewAge" or the "Company") NBEVQ, and Vintage Wine Estates, Inc. ("Vintage Wine" or the "Company") VWE.
 Additional information can be found by following the links below.
 There is no cost or obligation to you.

 F45 Training: https://www.johnsonfistel.com/investigations/f45-training-holdings-fxlv